chengsoonong/crowdastro-projects/ATLAS-CDFS/atlas-ml.md

 # ATLAS

-The Australia Telescope Large Area Survey (ATLAS; Franzen et al. 2013) is a wide-area radio survey of CDFS and ELAIS-S1.
+The Australia Telescope Large Area Survey (ATLAS; Franzen et al. 2013) is a wide-area radio survey of CDFS and ELAIS-S1 at 1.4 GHz.
 It is a pilot survey for the Evolutionary Map of the Universe (EMU; Norris et al. 2011) survey that will be conducted with the Australian SKA Pathfinder (ASKAP) telescope.
 EMU will cover the entire southern sky and is expected to detect around 70 million new radio sources.
 EMU will be conducted at the same depth and resolution as ATLAS, so methods developed for processing ATLAS data are expected to work for EMU.
+ATLAS has a sensitivity of 14 µJy on CDFS and 17 µJy on ELAIS-S1.

 Norris et al. (2006) produced a catalogue of cross-identifications of 784 ATLAS radio objects with their infrared counterparts in the Spitzer Wide-area Infrared Extragalactic survey (SWIRE; Lonsdale et al. 2005?).

 RGZ volunteers are asked to cross-identify objects in CDFS from ATLAS with their infrared counterparts in SWIRE, which has produced another catalogue of cross-identifications (Wong et al. 2017).
 As these cross-identifications have been based on non-expert classifications, this catalogue is expected to be lower-quality than an expert catalogue like that produced by Norris et al. (2006).

-- noise levels
-- wavelength

 # SWIRE

+The Spitzer Wide-area Infrared Extragalactic survey is a wide-area infrared survey at 3.6 µm, 4.5 µm, 5.8 µm, and 8.0 µm.
+It covers the eight SWIRE fields, particularly CDFS and ELAIS-S1, both of which were also covered by ATLAS.
+SWIRE is thus the source of infrared observations for cross-identification with ATLAS.

 - noise levels
-- wavelengths

 # Cross-identification as binary classification
 We focus on the problem of cross-identification without reference to radio morphology.
 Given a radio image from RGZ/ATLAS, we assume that the image represents a single, complex extended source.
 The radio cross-identification task then amounts to locating the host galaxy within the associated radio and infrared images, just as a RGZ volunteer would do.
 This is formalised as an object localisation problem: Given a radio image, locate the host galaxy.